cfce/chilin/docs/Installation.rst

 Installation
 ===============

-The github version https://github.com/cfce/chilin/ and bitbucket version https://bitbucket.org/Alvin_Qin/chilin are only used for installing chilin pipeline without solving software dependency.
+The two clones are synchronized between https://github.com/cfce/chilin/ and http://cistrome.org/chilin/_downloads/chilin.tgz.
 We have packaged all dependent software and species-specific data into **.tar.gz**.

-* We recommend downloading this chilin package <http://cistrome.org/chilin/_downloads/chilin.tgz>

 Before installation, make sure that you have gcc, g++, make and java in place, we provide the installation for common system for these dependency.